top of page

 Debating Club

-This club is brand new in 2022.
+This is a group that has been very successful!
 It is for students who want to build the skills of communication through clearly structured arguments, explaining their own ideas and assessing different viewpoints.
 It also develops confidence, teamwork, academic discipline and presentation skills.
 Some students will be entered into inter-school competitions.

 Casual Table Tennis